BrightID/BrightID/README.md

 ## Personal Data

 It's up to you to safeguard your own personal data by choosing carefully with whom to share once you've connected with a person or app on BrightID.
-BrightID lets you share your name and picture with contacts for identification purposes, but it doesn't ask you to share these with businesses or apps.
+BrightID lets you share your name and picture with contacts for identification purposes, but it doesn't ask you to share them with businesses or apps.

 ## Mobile App